 But before we get into the deck, I just want to say thanks again for watching.
 If you find this channel helpful and you’ve gotten some good advice here, please hit the subscribe button and don’t forget to turn on alerts.
 That way you know each and every time we create new content.

-In this video we're going to talk about the importance of structuring your content and why it's essential for success across all of your digital marketing efforts.
-Today our users are leveraging semantic search engines, the internet has become more connected than ever.
+Today our users are leveraging semantic search engines for the best digital experiences.
+The internet has become more connected than ever.
 Computers are understanding our content and the intent of that content like never before.
 So in order for us to reach these users, we have to ensure that the search engines understand our content in the same way that our users do.

 If we look at a traditional website page, this is what your user sees.
 You’ll see some navigation, maybe a headline, some breadcrumbs here, maybe some links to other pages and content.
 If we look at what the computer is crawling, it looks like this, this is the raw code that’s being exported from that page.